textileio/community/docs/threads/index.md

 ## Advanced Details

 The protocols and design of ThreadDB can be explored in detail in the whitepaper: [A protocol & event-sourced database for decentralized user-siloed data](https://docsend.com/view/gu3ywqi).
-For further technical details. the reference implementation of Threads is written in Go and the full implementation details can be found [on godocs](https://godoc.org/github.com/textileio/go-threads).
+For further technical details. the reference implementation of Threads is written in Go and the full implementation details can be found [on godocs](https://godoc.org/github.com/textileio/go-threads) (jump to [go-threads client](https://godoc.org/github.com/textileio/go-threads/api/client)).